yogeshojha/rengine/README.md

 ```
 Edit the file using your favourite editor, `nano .env`

 Then use the make cert command to generate the certificate (inside the secrets/certs folder).
-Assuming that you are inside the reNgine directorym, generate the certificates using the following command
+Assuming that you are inside the reNgine directory, generate the certificates using the following command

 #### Generate Certificates
 ```